The Get-TimeZone

-Get the Time Zone of a Local Computer in PowerShell
+Get the Time Zone using PowerShell

 Running Get-TimeZone